mochajs/mocha/docs/index.md

 > _BREAKING CHANGE in v6.0.0; now mutually exclusive with `--fgrep`._

-Cause Mocha to only run tests matching the given `regexp`, which is internally compiled to a [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Regexp).
+Cause Mocha to only run tests matching the given `regexp`, which is internally compiled to a [RegExp][mdn-regexp].

 Suppose, for example, you have "api" related tests, as well as "app" related tests, as shown in the following snippet; One could use `--grep api` or `--grep app` to run one or the other.
 The same goes for any other part of a suite or test-case title, `--grep users` would be valid as well, or even `--grep GET`.